PETROLEUM SEDIMENTOLOGY COURSE

 - Sandstone diagenesis & porosity evolution

-Open, multi-client courses are offered four times annually.
-Private, sole-client courses are by arrangement.
-The lecture venue, just 3 minutes' walk from the beach, is the historic … Brendon Arms
+The Bude lecture venue, just 3 minutes' walk from the beach, is the historic Brendon Arms

 Participants arrange their own transportation to/from Bude (4 hrs by car from London; 5-6 hrs by train plus bus).
 Accommodation is also self-arranged, giving participants a very wide range of options, from tents to caravans to 3-star hotels!
 Early bookers can reserve one of the nine rooms at the lecture venue (Brendon Arms), at special rates.
 Otherwise, rooms within easy walking distance can be had at economical low- or mid-season rates in a variety of delightful hotels and guest houses in this small and beautiful Atlantic-facing holiday town …